Newar dance

 Dance drama is known as Nyatamaru Ajima Pyakhan at Nyata, Kathmandu.

-Newar Dance (Nepal bhasa:𑐥𑑂𑐫𑐵𑐏𑑃) consists of the whole array of dances that are traditionally performed by Newars.
+Newar Dance (Nepal bhasa:𑐥𑑂𑐫𑐵𑐏𑑃) consists of the whole array of dances that are traditionally performed by Newars, an ethnic group primarily residing in Kathmandu Valley and surrounding areas of Nepal.

 Classification

 The Newar dances can be classified as traditional masked dances, folk dances, and ritual dances.